Make these easy and cute glass holders by following this DIY glitter makeup brush holder tutorial!

 Materials for DIY Glitter Makeup Brush Holder

 Disclosure: This post contains affiliate links from Amazon and/or Cricut.com.
 I receive a small commission at no cost to you when you make a purchase using my links (purple text).

 - Glass Votives – I got these at my Dollar Tree so this is a super frugal project!!

 - Fine Glitter – I used Sulyn 2oz.Caribbean and Champagne

 - Triple Thick Gloss Glaze

 - Vinyl Words – I use my Cricut Explore Air Wireless Cutting Machine to cut out whatever I want but you can use stickers or buy a decal

 DIY Glitter Brush Holder Tutorial

-This is similar to my post on the Halloween Glitter wine glasses that you can check out by clicking here.
+This is similar to my post on the Halloween Glitter wine glasses.
 Start by applying Mod Podge to the inside of the glass votive with a foam brush.

 Dump the left over glitter back into the glitter container so you don’t waste!